 Motivation

-This blog post presents a development method that can be leveraged by malicious actors in order to create and execute malicious payloads.
+This blog post presents a development method that can be leveraged by malicious actors in order to create and execute payloads.
 Specifically, the use of COFF Loaders and COFF objects will be analysed.
-A similar approach is used by CobaltStrike c2 where the corresponding COFF object is called BOF [6] [7].
-How about using these BOFs outside CobaltStrike c2?
-Specifically, we will analyse the COFF file and how a COFF loader works through an example of AMSI byte patching technique which is implemented in a COFF file.
-Moreover, the implementation of AMSI bypass through byte patching will be used as a case study to showcase the use of COFF objects in malware development.
+A similar approach is used by CobaltStrike c2 in offensive security testing and adversary simulation, where the corresponding COFF object is called BOF [6] [7].
+Specifically, we will analyse the COFF file and how a COFF loader works through an example of AMSI byte patching technique which implemented as a COFF object.
 A COFF Loader takes as input an object file and execute it as a standard executable file.
 This technique is often used by malware as the program will only exist in memory, limiting the malware footprint.

 Disclaimer